zachmccabe/zachmccabe.github.io/about.md

 ---

 **Hi.
-It's Zach.** You can use this website to see what I'm up to [now.](https://www.zachmccabe.com/now.html) Or, keep reading to learn more about me.
+It's Zach.** You can check the [now page](https://www.zachmccabe.com/now.html) for the latest.
+Otherwise, keep reading to learn more about me in the usual about page fashion.

 {% include page_nav.html %}